Angry Teen

 The gift I hope to give to parents today is twofold.
 First, know that when you produce ugly parenting moments like the one I did, you are not alone.
 Most parents “lose it” from time to time.
 We go over the edge and treat our kids in ways we regret later.
 But it doesn’t have to be defining.
 In fact, it can actually provide you with another powerful parenting moment; the opportunity to be an example of humility and repentance, as well as a graceful disciplinarian.

 As I recognized my own need for a time out, I took a deep breath, and stepped back from the situation.
-It’s amazing how quiet the kids get in that instant when their parent might blow, but instead gets quiet.
+It’s amazing how quiet the kids get in that instant when their parent might blow.
 Their fear creates a rare moment of openness, rooted in the all important question, “What’s he gonna do next?”

 In that instant, my next move is perhaps the most impactful teaching opportunity I have with my kids.
 If I indeed go over the edge, I teach my kids that going over the edge is the way to gain control in life.
 Especially if I do it habitually.
 But if I can collect myself, calm down, and admit and confess my own sin, I teach my kids about repentance, reconciliation, and humility.
 This is why I made taking my own time outs a priority in my parenting.